-Local traditional or state authorities controlled some detention centers, and conditions in those centers were uniformly harsh and life threatening.
+Local traditional or state authorities controlled some detention centers, and conditions in those centers were harsh and life threatening.
 Many facilities in rural areas consisted of uncovered spaces where authorities chained detainees to a wall, fence, or tree, often unsheltered from the sun.
 As with state-run prisons, sanitary and medical facilities were poor or nonexistent, and potable water was limited.
 Detainees usually spent days outdoors but slept inside in areas that lacked adequate ventilation and lighting.
-On November 1, an inmate serving a three-year jail term for murder in Twic County, Warrap State, killed two prisoners using an axe; prison guards subsequently shot and killed the inmate.

 Conditions in SSPDF-run detention facilities were similar, and in some cases worse, with many detainees held outdoors with poor access to sanitary or medical facilities.

-Administration: The SSNPS allowed prisoners to submit complaints to judicial authorities without censorship and to request investigation of allegations of inhuman conditions.
+Administration: The South Sudan National Police Service (SSNPS) allowed prisoners to submit complaints to judicial authorities without censorship and to request investigation of allegations of inhuman conditions.
 Prison authorities sometimes investigated such allegations, although they seldom acted on complaints.
 The SSNPS allowed prisoners access to visitors and permitted them to take part in religious observances, but NSS and SSPDF authorities were less likely to do so; prisoners in SSNPS custody, but originally arrested by the NSS or SSPDF, had limited access to visitors.

 d.
 Arbitrary Arrest or Detention